refresh-bio/SPLASH/README.md

 **Important note:** if relative path is specified it is relative to the current working directory, not the directory of `input.txt`.

+## Additional output
+### SATC format
+NOMAD stores intermediate and optional output files in SATC format (**S**ample **A**nchor **T**arget **C**ount).
+### Sample representation
+The unique id is assigned to each sample.
+The ids are consecutive numbers starting with 0.
+The first sample from the input file gets id 0, the second one gets 1, and so on.
+By default NOMAD will store the mapping in `sample_name_to_id.mapping.txt` file, but this may be redefined with `--sample_name_to_id` parameter.
+This mapping file may be useful to access the data stored in SATC format.
+### Output sample, anchor, target, count
+#### Textual
+When `--dump_sample_anchor_target_count_txt` switch is used there will ba additional output directory (named `result_dump` by default, but the `results` part may be redefined with `--outname_prefix` switch).
+This directory will contain number of files (equal to the number of bins, default 128, may be redefined with `--n_bins` switch).
+The extension of these files is `.satc.dump`.
+Each line of these files is a tab-separated list of <sample_name> <anchor> <target> <count>.
+This is the easiest way to be able to reproduce contingency tables used during computation.
+Each file contains some number of anchors, but it is assured that a certain anchor is present in a single file.
+Since these text files could be large, it may be proficient to use binary (SATC) files instead.
+#### Binary
+When `--dump_sample_anchor_target_count_binary` switch is used there will be additional output directory (named `result_satc` by default, but the `results` part may be redefined with `--outname_prefix` switch).
+This directory will contain number of files (equal to the number of bins, default 128, may be redefined with `--n_bins` switch).
+The extension of these files is `.satc`.
+These are binary files in SATC format.
+Their content may be converted to textual representatnion with `satc_dump` program (part of NOMAD package).
+Each file contains some number of anchors, but it is assured that a certain anchor is present in a single file.
+Since these text files could be large, it may be proficient to use binary (SATC) files instead.
+### satc_dump

 ## Configuration
 There is a lot of parameters allowing to customize the pipeline.
 These parameters are splitted in a number of groups.
 These parameters will be displayed when running nomad without parameters (or with `--help`).